DataDog/opentelemetry-swift-packages/README.md

 dd-sdk-ios supports Swift Package Manager (SPM), XCFramework, CocoaPods, and Carthage but OpenTelemetry only provides the SPM package support.
 This repository fills the gap by providing the XCFramework, CocoaPods, and Carthage packages for the OpenTelemetryApi package.
+Also, hosts API only SPM package which allows SPM users to use the API package without cloning the OpenTelemetry repository.
 It uses the official releases from opentelemetry-swift and maintains the same versioning scheme.

 ## Usage